zjleblanc/ansible-policy-enforcement/README.md

 ## Documentation

-- `POLICY_INPUT_DATA.md`: Contains detailed information about the input data structure used by the policies
+- [POLICY_INPUT_DATA.md](POLICY_INPUT_DATA.md): Contains detailed information about the input data structure used by the policies
-- `POLICY_OUTPUT_DATA.md`: Contains detailed information about the output data structure
+- [POLICY_OUTPUT_DATA.md](POLICY_OUTPUT_DATA.md): Contains detailed information about the output data structure
+- [Deploy OPA server on OpenShift](docs/Deploy%20OPA%20server%20on%20OpenShift.md): Instructions for setting up OPA server on OpenShift for development and testing
+- [Deploy OPA server with Podman](docs/Deploy%20OPA%20server%20with%20Podman.md): Instructions for setting up OPA server with Podman for development and testing

 ## Contributing